Bronzes of San Casciano dei Bagni

 Recent archaeological excavations in the bath started in 2018.
 The bath was part of a sanctuary that was originally built by the Etruscans at a hot water spring and later extended under the Romans into a spa complex.
 The sanctuary was in use until the end of the fourth century.
-It consisted of a temple like structire with two columns and a bath behind.
+It consisted of a temple-like structure with two columns and a bath behind.
 The complex was adorned with marble statues.
-The largest showed Apollo of the Sauroktonos type.
-Its head is missing.
-The god is naked and standing while holding a lizard.
-Lizards were regarded as healers for eye problems.
-So this statues shows the god as healer.
-The spring is still used today and was renovated over the last centuries for several times.
+The largest of these (now missing its head) was an Apollo of the Sauroktonos type, a standing nude figure holding a lizard.
+Lizards were regarded as healers for eye problems, so this statue represents the god as healer.
+The spring is still used today and was renovated several times over the last centuries.
 Its ancient name was Flere Havens and is mentioned on the inscriptions of altars and statues found.
 It is also the name of the spring goddess.
 Fortuna Primigenia and Apollo were the gods that protected the spring.
 They are mentioned on altar inscriptions as well as on the bronzes found.
 Many of the bronzes found there show body parts or even the viscera, those body parts that got ill and should have been cured.
 Many inscription on these bronzes are in Etruscan and Latin and provide the names and origin of the people that came here to be cured.
 The bronzes were most likely made by local artists.